marctrem/usbarmory-wiki-fork/Frequently-Asked-Questions-(FAQ).md

 1. the LED is blinking (indicates Linux kernel heartbeat)

-2. the network interface on your USB host, associated to the USB armory (Linux: usbX, OSX, Windows: RNDIS), is correctly set up with the required host address (typically 10.0.0.2 with netmask 255.255.255.0)
+2. the network interface on your USB host, associated to the USB armory (Linux: usbX, macOS/Windows: RNDIS), is correctly set up with the required host address (typically 10.0.0.2 with netmask 255.255.255.0)

 #### How do I resize the microSD partition on available images smaller than the total available space ?